linkml/schema-automator/docs/packages/importers.rst

 Importers take either a representation of a schema in a different language or example data and bootstraps a schema.

-Importers are the opposite of `Generalizers <https://linkml.io/linkml/generators/index.html>`_ in the core LinkML framework
+Importers are the opposite of `Generators <https://linkml.io/linkml/generators/index.html>`_ in the core LinkML framework

 .. warning::